Many clinicians ask us: What is the difference between Class 3 and Class 4 Lasers?

-There is a slew of false information in the public domain regarding the effectiveness and cellular mechanisms activated during class 4 laser light irradiation.
-Many class 4 laser manufacturers are intentionally or unintentionally misleading healthcare practitioners into believing that higher power and longer near infrared wavelengths equate to deeper tissue penetration and better clinical efficacy.
+There is a slew of false information in the public domain, perpetuated mainly by the manufacturers of these devices, regarding the effectiveness and cellular mechanisms activated during class 4 laser light irradiation.
+Many class 4 laser manufacturers are intentionally or unintentionally misleading healthcare practitioners into believing that higher power and longer NIR wavelengths equate to deeper tissue penetration and better clinical efficacy.
 Nothing could be further from the truth.
-Particularly disturbing are claims made by manufacturers of Class 4 laser technologies emitting in the 808, 880, 970 and 980 nm wavelengths.

-The use of LLLT in animals and humans almost exclusively involves light in the range above 600 nm and below 950 nm with the maximum effective “optical window” ranging from 650 nm to 930 nm.⁽¹⁰⁾
+The use of CLT in animals and humans almost exclusively involves light in the range above 600 nm and below 950 nm with the maximum effective “optical window” ranging from 650 nm to 930 nm.11

 1) In vivo effects of low level laser therapy on inducible nitric oxide synthase.
 Moriyama Y, Nguyen J, Akens M, Moriyama EH, Lilge L. 3, March 2009, Lasers Surg Med, Vol. 41, pp. 227 -231)